rrumale/machine-learning-live-labs/oml-services-v2/oml-notebook-and-automl-ui/oml-notebook-and-automl-ui.md

   ![Classification Experiment Result](images/automl-screenshot-11.jpg)

   Each model described here is based on one of the automatically selected algorithms.
-We can click on the model name and see its details.
+Select the **Support Vector Machine (Gaussian)** algorithm and click on the model name which starts with **SVMG_**.

   ![Chose a model](images/automl-screenshot-12.jpg)